 Living and Studying in Australia

-Welcome to the most liveable city in the world, where education, health care, research and development and entertainment rate highly!
+Welcome to the most liveable city in Australia and 7th time winner in the world, where education, health care, research and development and entertainment rate highly!

-Melbourne, the capital of the State of Victoria recorded 4,485,211 in population in 2016.
-This makes Melbourne the second largest population in Australia, next to Sydney.
+Melbourne, the capital of the State of Victoria recorded a population of 4,485,211, in 2016.
+This makes Melbourne the second largest populated city in Australia, next to Sydney.

 Why choose to study here?
 Melbourne, Victoria: has an international reputation and globally recognised degrees; offers research-led teaching and in-depth disciplinary knowledge; has technologically advanced learning spaces and internationally renowned teaching staff; educational and professional opportunities for you to pursue either within Australia or internationally.

 Melbourne is a vibrant, cosmopolitan city of over four million people who enjoy clean fresh air and beautiful parks and gardens.
 A city of magnificent architecture, Melbourne prides itself on its spectacular combination of the old and the new.
 Glorious parks and gardens, elegant streetscapes, and warm ethnic communities combine to make Melbourne one of Australia’s most popular destinations for migrants and tourists.

 You can find lots of useful information about living and studying in Australia at www.studyinaustralia.gov.au.
 The website also includes a useful guide about studying and living in Australia that you can download.